-For decades, Ritalin was the most commonly used drugs for treating ADHD, and it continues to be prescribed today, although it has been largely supplanted by medications like Adderall and Vyvanse.
+For decades, Ritalin was the most commonly used drug for treating ADHD, and it continues to be prescribed today, although it has been largely supplanted by medications like Adderall and Vyvanse.

 Similarly, while Ritalin has seen a significant amount of recreational misuse and abuse over the years, recently, the rate of Ritalin abuse has dropped and been overshadowed by Adderall, the “study drug” of choice for abuse among college students.

 As the dangers of Adderall become more widely known, Ritalin, in turn, becomes perceived as the “safe” drug that can be abused without the same potential for addiction and overdose as Adderall.